 account the permissions of full control of the folder D:\loginname

-and it's subfolders.
+and its subfolders.
 This is done by right clicking this folder and choosing for

 the option Properties, tab Security, button Edit, button